craftcms/docs/docs/commerce/4.x/orders-carts.md

 #### `withCustomer`

-Eager loads the customer (and related user) on the resulting orders.
+Eager loads the user on the resulting orders.

 Possible values include: